 Looking for a new way to make your egg salad?
 This recipe adds a kick of flavor with the addition of sriracha.
 The result is a delicious, healthy lunch that will keep you satisfied all day long.

 Boiled eggs really are the perfect little sack: full of protein and good fats.
 (Plus they contain almost every essential vitamin and mineral our bodies need!)
 While I love my boiled eggs cut in half with just a bit of salt and pepper; Egg Salad has always been one of my favorite ways to use boiled eggs.

-I was raised on Miracle Whip and sweet relish in my egg salad, (chicken salad too) but since I’ve been limiting my added sugars, I’ve had to come up with a new recipe to enjoy my favorite egg salad.
+I was raised on Miracle Whip and sweet relish in my egg salad, (chicken salad too) but since I’ve been limiting my added sugars, I’ve had to come up with a new recipe using mayonnaise to enjoy my favorite egg salad.

 Actually, this is a pretty basic egg salad recipe: mayo, dill relish, a bit of mustard, salt and pepper, but what makes it so good and gives it that special “kick” is the addition of sriracha.
-(Remember, this is coming from a girl who always turned up her nose at anything made with mayo instead of miracle whip…)

 The addition of the sriracha really adds something to the flavor of the mayo/egg salad and makes the recipe oh-so-yummy.
 You definitely need to give it a try!

 Of course, I’m not the only one in the family who loves boiled eggs- when my kiddos spot them in the fridge, they will not stay out of the eggs!
 (That’s a good thing I guess… Boiled eggs are definitely at the top of the list for healthy snacks. )

 To keep up with our boiled egg obsession, I like to use my pressure cooker and hard cook about 18 eggs at a time.